melshiD/call-me-back/README.md

 For most of my life I had held the since that technology passed from one generation to the next as a sort of baton.
 During many turnovers, the baton shines far brighter than when it was last turned over; more brilliant and luminsecent, and providing an ever greater means for clarity and knowledge in the future; but always a baton.

-Now, as I find the baton coming nearly in-hand, I see clearly that it's no longer a baton giving light, but a rocket; a brilliant, incendary rocket.
+Now, as I find the baton coming in-hand, I see clearly that it's no longer a baton giving light, but a rocket; a brilliant, incendary rocket.
 Decide where to point it and find a way to hold on tight.
 You'll end up somewhere incredible, and hopefully agreeable and a benefit to all.

 Keep buildilng.
 Stay creative and positive.
 Thanks for checking out my app.